RebootJeff/sortEndpoint/README.md

 # Challenge

-- Build endpoint used by GUI to display sorted list of data
+Build endpoint used by GUI to display sorted list of data.
+The GUI should allow user to provide options to:
+- Sort by multiple fields (last name, first name)
+- Sort into ascending (default) or descending order
+- Truncate list to first X number of items.

 ### If there is enough time...